Attest/frontend-pairing-test/README.md

 Attest is a platform where users can design and send surveys to the public.
 The Attest platform will then collect responses from many users; your task is to represent the results of a completed survey and allow the user to filter the data.

-The sidebar on the right displays and applies demographic filters, this is used to filter the response data, i.e. clicking "London" will change the responses shown on the left to only display the responses of users that match the filters selected.

 ## What's included?

 - A vite config that supports: